dstanecki/dstanecki.github.io/_posts/2025-07-09-azure-openai.markdown

 date:   2025-07-09 00:00:00 -0500
 categories: projects
 ---
-Guide to implement Azure AI agents into your Python app, selecting the right AI model for your use case, finetuning prompts, and optimizing costs with Redis.
+Guide to implement Azure AI agents into your Python app, selecting the right AI model for your use case, finetuning prompts, and optimizing with Redis.
 Includes a full cost analysis section with practical cost mitigation strategies.
 Live demo: [zhf.danielstanecki.com](https://zhf.danielstanecki.com)<!--break-->

 ## Table of Contents
 - [Project Overview](#project-overview)